|

 As a technological institute, Inria supports the diversity of innovation pathways: from open source software publishing to the creation of technological startups (Deeptech). www.inria.fr.

-Source: Fujitsu Ltd Sectors: Cloud & Enterprise, Artificial Intel [AI]
+Source: Fujitsu Ltd Sectors: Enterprise IT, Artificial Intel [AI]

 |